David Jewett: Early career

 Jewett was authorized as commander of the Trumbull to capture any vessel sailing under the flag of France.
 On April 24, 1800, it came upon the French schooner Peggy and captured it.
 The Peggy was returned to Connecticut where the local courts ruled her a prize of war in September 1800.
 The owners of the Peggy appealed for her return in the US Supreme Court case United States v.
 Schooner Peggy.

 On August 3, while off Jérémie in Haiti, Trumbull captured the French schooner Vengeance, armed with eight or ten guns (not, as is sometimes found, the 38-gun frigate Vengeance that tangled with the USS Constellation and was later taken into the Royal Navy).
 The ship had fled Haiti with 130 people aboard, crew and refugees together, as Toussaint's troops took possession of the island.
 Talbot ordered Jewett home with Vengeance as a prize, Trumbull arriving back at New London in late summer.
 The Vengeance was later condemned as a national vessel and was returned to France under the treaty soon afterwards concluded with that country.

 Trumbull then returned to patrol off Santo Domingo, before later transporting Navy Agent Thomas T. Gantt to St. Kitts to relieve Thomas Clarkson.
 Following the end of hostilities with France as a result of the Treaty of Mortefontaine, Trumbull returned to the United States in the spring of 1801, was sold later that year and her crew discharged.
 Jewett left the Navy but rejoined during the War of 1812 against Britain, when he acted as a privateer.
-Jewett had earlier crossed the line between privateer and pirate after taking the Portuguese ship Carlota as a prize.